bryanl/ansible-playground/readme.md

 `ansible-playbook provision.yml -i ./hosts -u root --private-key ~/.ssh/id_rsa -e "group=servers domain=example.com`

 This will provision the two servers defined in the inventory file `hosts` and configure DNS using Dnsimple.
-The `domain` key is used to determin the DNS domain to update.
+The `domain` key is used to determine the DNS domain to update.

 ## Terminating hosts

 The goal with this set of tasks is to shutdown servers that were configured before.
-Currently removing DNS does not work correctly.

 `ansible-playbook terminate.yml -i ./hosts`